marcgg/marcgg.github.com/_posts/2013-10-29-mixing-languages.md

 For the record, I got back to Paris in 2009 so I've lost a lot, so please bear with my written English on this one.
-I'm sure talking about mixing languages while writting poorly constructed sentences will sound silly at some point, but hey.
+I'm sure talking about mixing languages while writing poorly constructed sentences will sound silly at some point, but hey.

 ## Mixing